iris-edu/HVSR/README.md

         - Compute HVSR using one of the methods below (parameter: method=1|2|3|4|5|6).
         - Output a peak rank report with ranking based on SESAME 2004 (not avaiable for DFA method)
         - The HVSR computational methods supported:

              (1) DFA, Diffuse Field Assumption method (Sánchez-Sesma et al., 2011)

                  NOTE: The MUSTANG noise-psd web service Power Spectral Density estimate for seismic channels are computed using the algorithm outlined here
                        (http://service.iris.edu/mustang/noise-psd/docs/1/help/).
 This algorithm involves averaging and normalization that may result in smoothing of some of the peaks that may otherwise be observed by direct computation of FFT and DFA.
 With this smoothing, the DFA results tend to be closer to the vector summation method, method (4) below.

-         ior HVSR computation by combining the two horizontal components using one of the methods referenced by Albarello and Lunedei (2013):
              (2) arithmetic mean, H ≡ (HN + HE)/2

              (3) geometric mean, H ≡ √HN · HE

              (4) vector summation, H ≡ √H2 N + H2 E

              (5) quadratic mean, H ≡ √(H2 N + H2 E )/2

              (6) maximum horizontal value, H ≡ max {HN, HE}

+                  NOTE: combining the two horizontal components using one of the above methods is reviewed by Albarello and Lunedei (2013):
     CHANGES.txt
        - a text file containing the history of changes to this bundle